Assignment 1: Pattern Studies

 Ambition with process - effort in use of shapes to create illustration

-Ambition to detail - shape construction is carefully observed and reacreated
+Ambition to detail - shape construction is carefully observed and recreated

 Ambition to completion -